ejplatform/django-boogie/docs/configurations.rst

+.. module:: boogie.configuration

 ==============
 Configurations
 ==============

 Django settings.py module is often a point of friction in a Django project.
-Modules are very bad to compose and not convenient to reuse.
+Django settings are organized inside modules, but modules are very bad to compose and not convenient to reuse.
 Boogie takes inspiration on django-configurations and integrates it with django-environ to make the settings module more manageable.
-The gist is that configurations are now defined by a class structure (using inheritance heavily) and not by setting variables on modules.
+The main point is that configurations are now defined by a class structure (using inheritance) and not by setting variables on modules.

-Boogie also provides a few reusable configuration classes that makes it much easier to build a new project from scratch.
+Boogie also provides a few reusable configuration classes that makes it easier to build a new project from scratch.

 Getting started
 ===============

+Django uses a module to define a namespace for setting configuration variables.
+In Boogie configurations, we replace the module by a class:

 .. code-block:: python

     # in your settings.py
     from boogie.configurations import Conf, env

+    #
+    # The configuration class
+    #
     class Config(Conf):
-        """
-        An example of configuration class showing a few options
-        """

-        # Straightforward variable definition
+        # It accepts straightforward variable definitions
         A_SIMPLE_VARIABLE = 42

-        # Properties also work as usual
+        # Properties work as usual
         @property
         def A_PROPERTY_BASED_VARIABLE(self):
             return self.A_SIMPLE_VARIABLE + 1

+        # Conf classes understand the env() object.
+Attributes declared with
-        # A variable that can be overridden by an environment setting
+        # env can be overridden by environment variables.
         ENV_VARIABLE = env(42)

         # Lowercase methods starting with get_* are also interpreted as
         # variables.
 All expected arguments are extracted from the current
-        # configuration
+        # configuration and passed to the function
         def get_forty_three(self, env_variable):
             return env_variable + 1